 This fascinating new degree is offered by Lancaster University’s Department of Politics, Philosophy and Religion (PPR).
-It is designed for the growing number of politically and culturally aware students who are interested in politics, religion, ethics, philosophy, and who recognise the close links between these subjects.
+It is designed for the growing number of politically and culturally aware students who are interested in politics, religious studies, ethics, philosophy, and who recognise the close links between these subjects.
 You will have the opportunity to spend year three on a placement with a public, private or voluntary organisation in the UK or overseas.

 In the first year, you will take two core modules that give an overview of politics, philosophies, religions and values across the world.
 They introduce core concepts, methods, and examples from around the world – including Europe, the Middle East, India and China.
 A third first-year module can be chosen from options within the PPR department or other departments.